 5. Be Prepared for Questions

 Be prepared for questions from your parents.
 They may want to know how the pregnancy happened, what your plans are, and how you’re coping emotionally.
 Be open to answering these questions honestly, and provide as much information as you feel comfortable sharing.
+Make sure you feel heard during the conversation by expressing your thoughts clearly and encouraging your parents to listen and understand your perspective.

 6. Listen to Their Concerns

 Listen to your parents’ concerns about your well-being, education, and future.
 Show them that you respect their input and are willing to address their concerns to the best of your ability.
 Acknowledge their worries and discuss ways to address them together as a family.
+Consider how this news may impact your future child and any other children in the family, and talk openly about the changes and support everyone may need.

 7. Discuss Next Steps